Pulicat Lake

 Pulicat Lake is the second-largest brackish-water lagoon in India (after Chilika Lake), measuring 759 km2.
-A major part of the lagoon lies in the Tirupati district of Andhra Pradesh.
+A major part of the lagoon lies in the Tirupati district of Andhra Pradesh and rest with Thiruvallur district of Tamil Nadu.
 The lagoon is one of three important wetlands that attracts northeast monsoon rainclouds during the October-to-December season.
 The lagoon comprises the following regions: Pulicat Lake (Andhra Pradesh and Tamil Nadu), Marshy/Wetland Land Region (AP), Venadu Reserve Forest (AP), and Pernadu Reserve Forest (AP).
 The lagoon was cut across in the middle by the Sriharikota Link Road, which divided the water body into lagoon and marshy land.
 The lagoon encompasses the Pulicat Lake Bird Sanctuary.
 The barrier island of Sriharikota separates the lagoon from the Bay of Bengal and is home to the Indian Space Research Organisation's Satish Dhawan Space Centre.